 What are Spinal Discs?

 Spinal discs are rubber-like ligaments located between each of the vertebra in the spine.
 Each is designed to act as a shock absorber, and also as a glue if you will, to hold all of the vertebrae pieces together.
 They allow more flexibility for the back, and also act as a protective encasing for the fragile spinal cord located within the spinal column itself.
-Each disc consists of two parts: Annulus Fibrosus which is the outer portion, and the Nucleus Pulposus which is the inner portion.
+Each disc consists of two parts: Annulus Fibrous which is the outer portion, and the Nucleus Pulposus which is the inner portion.
 There are 23 total discs throughout the spine and a problem with any of them will pose unique symptoms depending on the location and which disc is injured.

 Causes of Damaged and Ruptured Discs

 Signs of Slipped Discs

-Those who might be suffering from disc problems could be experiencing pain and numbness centralized to one side of the body, which could potentially extend to the arms and legs, as well.
+Those who might be suffering from spinal disc problems could be experiencing pain and numbness centralized to one side of the body, which could potentially extend to the arms and legs, as well.
 At times, patients may experience more pain in the evenings when they lie down for bed, or after sitting or standing for more prolonged periods of time.
 Other red flags could also be muscle weakness, tingling, aching or burning in the affected areas throughout the body.
 Instability of the spine is also a potential symptom, which can cause severe pain and limit mobility.